seanbrookes/sf1/README.md

 Simple Framework One is an application bootstrap project based on modular JavaScript patterns.
 It is designed to be a turn-key application stub to get a developer up and running with an application as easily as possible.

+- a jump off point
+- dmonstrate the following
+-- mongo db
+-- Nodejs based rest web service
+-- backbonejs (marionettejs) based front end
+-- requires AMD dependency managment on the client
+-- simple account / authentication implementation
+-- modular JavaScript
+-- event driven architecture

+- use as much or as little of the framework

+- decoupled front/back end so you can replace the front end with [insert your favorite MVC framework here] -- see sf2

+- it is an exploration of scalable, flexible full stack JavaScript application architecture.

+- It is not a fully baked concept or a treatise on coding skill.
+That being said the core concepts are considered robust there has been not attempt to harden the application for production so issues such as packaging, building, security, etc are conspicuously absent

  I use it to form the core of any projects I want to get up and running quickly and just start writing modules.

 ## Getting started